 Mantra Mukim joined the English department as a PhD candidate in 2018 and is now an Early Career Fellow (2022-23) at the Institute of Advanced Studies.
-His doctoral research traced the poetics of failure and event in the works of Samuel Beckett and addressed the limitations of lyric poetry and subjectivity as raised in Twentieth-century theory and literature.
+His doctoral research traced the poetics of failure and event in the works of Samuel Beckett and addressed the legacies of lyric writing in twentieth century theory and literature.

 Before coming to Warwick, he was an Assistant Professor (ad-hoc) at Miranda House, University of Delhi and was awarded M.Phil by the English department, University of Delhi in 2018, for his dissertation, 'Writing the Residual: Rainer Maria Rilke and the Promise of Literature'.

 His research in Warwick was supported by the Chancellor's International scholarship.